Wisconsin Teachers spend two intense days designing games for their students

 “We partnered with Field Day Labs for this workshop because your end goals are the same as ours.
 It’s a natural partnership,” Kim Jenkins, Associate Director of IPL, said.
 “We share several core values.
 We want students to own their learning.
 We want learners to know the ‘why,’ and we want to incorporate what learners are interested in.
 We especially believe that the relationship between the student and teacher should shift to be one of collaboration rather than simply teachers dispensing content.”

-Personalized Learning takes more of a grassroots focus to education that is student oriented.
+Personalized Learning takes more of a grassroots focus on education that is student-oriented.
 According to Kim, it leads to more engaged students, who make better community members who know how to learn.

 She explains, “One of our core beliefs is in the capacity of students.
 If we give them the tools, we trust them to make good decisions.
 We want to make learning fun and meaningful.
 Kids need to understand how to think critically and problem solve.
 To that end, we’re excited to see how else we can work with Field Day.”